ChuanMeng/RLT4Reranking/README.md

 ```

 ### Fetch retrieved list
+We use [Pyserini](https://github.com/castorini/pyserini) to get the retrieved lists returned by BM25 and SPLADE++ ("EnsembleDistil").
+For RepLLaMA, we use the retrieved lists shared by the original author.

 #### BM25
-We use [Pyserini](https://github.com/castorini/pyserini) to get the retrieved lists returned by BM25.
 Use the following commands to get BM25 ranking results on TREC-DL 19, TREC-DL 20 and Robust04:
 ```bash
 # TREC-DL 19